 The prison sentence we accept is self-imposed.
 We live in defeat because we aren't experiencing the liberated life.
 It all comes back to Christ and affirming his payment for our sin.
 Let's approach him daily with this attitude.

-As you anticipate the Christmas celebration, live the liberated life that Christ has generously given you.
+Live the liberated life that Christ has generously given you.
 Walk away from self-centeredness and its imprisonment.
 Walk with Jesus, who has freed you from sin and death.

 You are free indeed.